 The vibrating strings of the heart resonant the rhythmical cords of emotion that the writer must interpret into the written word.
 The writer must be sensitive to the orchestrated picture that is being played out and be faithful in the interpretation.

 I kept my writing to myself over the years, only sharing with my family.
 But the desire to write was never completely dormant.
 My desire would rise and fall as providing for my family would allow.
 Seeing a story in nature or people would spark my imagination and send my mind off on an adventure.
 So many times I would run great lines through my head only to forget them and not be able to bring them to mind for writing.
 I decided to keep a notebook close and take the time to write my thoughts down.
-This has given me much comfort and material for the book we have put together.
+This has given me much comfort and material for the books we have put together.

-With my wife, four children and five grandchildren close by, life has been very good.
 Each day on the farm never ceases to amaze me with all the wonder.